tiprankstipranks

 Dividends on our Series A Preferred Stock and Series B Preferred Stock are discretionary and noncumulative and may not be paid if such payment will result in our failure to comply with all applicable laws and regulations.

 Dividends on our Series A Preferred Stock and Series B Preferred Stock are discretionary and noncumulative.
-If our Board of Directors (or any duly authorized committee of the Board) does not authorize and declare a dividend on (a) the Series A Preferred Stock for any dividend period, holders of the depository shares will not be entitled to receive any dividend for that dividend period, and the unpaid dividend will cease to accrue and be payable, or (b) Series B Preferred Stock, the holders thereof will not be entitled to receive any dividend for that dividend period.
-For our Series A Preferred Stock, we have no obligation to pay dividends accrued for a dividend period after the dividend payment date for that period if our Board of Directors (or any duly authorized committee thereof) has not declared a dividend before the related dividend payment date, whether or not dividends on the Series A Preferred Stock or any other series of our preferred stock or our common stock are declared for any future dividend period.
-Dividends on our Series B Preferred Stock are payable at a rate of 13 percent per annum, payable quarterly and in arrears.
-Additionally, under the FRB's capital rules, dividends on the Series A Preferred Stock and Series B Preferred Stock may only be paid out of our net income, retained earnings, or surplus related to other additional tier 1 capital instruments.
-If the non-payment of dividends on Series A Preferred Stock, Series B Preferred Stock and Series C Preferred Stock for any dividend period would cause the Company to fail to comply with any applicable law or regulation, or any agreement we may enter into with our regulators from time to time, then we would not be able to declare or pay a dividend for such dividend period.
+If the Board (or any duly authorized committee of the Board) does not authorize and declare a dividend on (a) the Series A Preferred Stock for any dividend period, holders of the depository shares will not be entitled to receive any dividend for that dividend period, and the unpaid dividend will cease to accrue and be payable, or (b) Series B Preferred Stock, the holders thereof will not be entitled to receive any dividend for that dividend period.
+For our Series A Preferred Stock, we have no obligation to pay dividends accrued for a dividend period after the dividend payment date for that period if the Board (or any duly authorized committee thereof) has not declared a dividend before the related dividend payment date, whether or not dividends on the Series A Preferred Stock or any other series of our preferred stock or our common stock are declared for any future dividend period.
+Additionally, under the OCC's capital rules, dividends on the Series A Preferred Stock and Series B Preferred Stock may only be paid out of our net income, retained earnings, or surplus related to other additional tier 1 capital instruments.
+If the non-payment of dividends on Series A Preferred Stock or Series B Preferred Stock for any dividend period would cause the Bank to fail to comply with any applicable law or regulation, or any agreement we may enter into with our regulators from time to time, then we would not be able to declare or pay a dividend for such dividend period.

 Accounting & Financial Operations - Risk 1